mariibella/lessons-learned/project-collaboration-inside-and-outside-the-office.md

 a way to communicate when not on location.
 One way to do this is through Slack or Skype, both allow for text conversations that are then recorded.
 Slack is better in many respects, however if you need to see facial expressions or hear changes in tone, then Skype or a Google Hangout might be a better bet since this will allow you to actually see the person or people you are talking to.
-However, the dilemna is that you cannot work while these conversations are going on.
+However, the dilemma is that you cannot work while these conversations are going on.
 It is important to set norms with programmers early so that you can decide which way to communicate and when it is appropriate to do so.
 In addition, GitHub is another way for programmers to work remotely and allows for each person to see what others are